azappella/google-api-php-client/README.md

 Google API PHP Client (Laravel Bundle)
 ======================================

-This is a based on the Google API PHP Client hosted at
+This bundle is based on the Google API PHP Client hosted at
 <http://code.google.com/p/google-api-php-client/>

     The Google API Client Library enables you to work with Google APIs such as